Pattern Recognition (novel): Style and story elements

-The film clips are a motif used to enhance the theme of the desire to find meaning or detect patterns, being released over the internet to gain a cult following.
-Frank Ahrens of the Washington Post notes that Gibson predicts the arc of the lonelygirl15 videoblog, that gained an international following in 2006.
-In Gibson's novel, corporate interest in the footage is aroused by its originality and global distribution methods, and the characters debate whether the anonymous clips are part of a complete narrative or a work in progress, and when and where they were shot.
-Tatiani Rapatzikou has suggested that the enigmatic nature of the footage metaphorically represents the nature of a confusing and uncertain post-9/11 future.
-Dennis Danvers has remarked that the footage being edited down to a single frame is like the world compressed into a single novel.
+The film clips are a motif used to enhance the theme of the desire to find meaning or detect patterns.
+They are released over the internet and gain a cult following, in the same way that the lonelygirl15 videoblog gained an international following in 2006.
+Corporate interest in the footage is aroused by its originality and global distribution methods.
+The characters debate whether the anonymous clips are part of a complete narrative or a work in progress, and when or where they were shot.
+This enigmatic nature of the footage is said to metaphorically represent the nature of the confusing and uncertain post-9/11 future.
+The author Dennis Danvers has remarked that the footage being edited down to a single frame is like the world compressed into a single novel.
 The footage, released freely to a global audience with a lack of time or place indicators, has also been contrasted to Pattern Recognition written under contract for a large corporation and which uses liminal name-dropping that definitively sets it in London, Tokyo, and Moscow in 2002.